 Our cost of sales is comprised of expenses relating to the manufacture of our products in addition to the costs of our support services.
 Manufacturing cost of sales includes payments made to our suppliers for raw materials and payments made to machine shops for the manufacturing of components used in our products and costs related to our employees that perform quality control analysis, assemble and test our products.
-During the first quarter of 2017, we acquired 50% of Repeat Precision, which has allowed us to reduce our costs for certain product categories.
+Our strategic 50% purchase of Repeat Precision has allowed us to reduce our costs for certain product categories.
 We review forecasted activity levels in our business and either directly procure or ensure that our vendors procure the required raw materials with sufficient lead time to meet our business requirements.
 On March 8, 2018, the President of the United States signed an order to impose a tariff of 25% on steel imported from certain countries.
 On July 1, 2018, Canada implemented retaliatory tariffs on certain U.S. imports, including steel.
-While we and our suppliers have locked in pricing for certain raw materials required to support some of our anticipated business activity during 2019, we anticipate that the tariff could result in an increase in our cost of sales during the year.
-On September 24, 2018, the United States implemented a tariff of 10% on significant number of commodities originating from China, including certain chemicals utilized in our tracer diagnostics business.
-The tariffs were scheduled to increase to 25% on January 1, 2019 but the increase has been delayed pending ongoing trade negotiations between the two countries.
-If a trade resolution with China is not reached, the increased tariffs would result in an increase in our cost of sales.
+These tariffs have resulted in an increase in our cost of sales.
+On September 24, 2018, the United States implemented a tariff of 10% on a significant number of commodities originating from China, including certain chemicals utilized in our tracer diagnostics business.
+The tariffs were subsequently increased to 25% in May 2019.
+The increased tariffs have resulted in an increase in our cost of sales.
 We will strive to pass through some of the increases in raw material costs directly resulting from the tariffs to our customers, however there can be no assurance that we will be able to do so.
 Cost of sales for support services includes compensation and benefit-related expenses for employees who provide direct revenue generating services to customers in addition to the costs incurred by these employees for travel and subsistence while on site.
 Cost of sales includes other variable manufacturing costs, such as shrinkage, obsolescence and revaluation or scrap related to our existing inventory and costs related to the chemicals and laboratory analysis associated with our tracer diagnostics services.

 Our selling, general and administrative ("SG&A") expenses are comprised of compensation expense, which includes compensation and benefit-related expenses for our employees who are not directly involved in revenue generating activities, including those involved in our research and development activities, as well as our general operating costs.
 These general operating costs include, but are not limited to: rent and occupancy for our facilities, information technology infrastructure, software licensing, advertising and marketing, third party research and development, risk insurance and professional service fees for audit, legal and other consulting services.
-In 2015 and 2016, in response to decreased demand for our products and services resulting from the decline in E&P activity in our markets, we reduced our headcount and took certain other actions which resulted in restructuring charges, primarily severance expense.
 As a result of being a public company, our legal, accounting and other expenses have increased and will further increase for costs associated with our compliance with the Sarbanes-Oxley Act.

-The percentage of our costs, defined as cost of sales, excluding depreciation and amortization, and including SG&A, denominated in Canadian dollars for the years ended December 31, 2018, 2017 and 2016, were approximately 21%, 32% and 36%, respectively.
+The percentage of our costs, defined as cost of sales, excluding depreciation and amortization, and including SG&A, denominated in Canadian dollars for the years ended December 31, 2019, 2018 and 2017, were approximately 22%, 21% and 32%, respectively.